1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 (1) Working Like an Artist

 👉 Chefs, creators, designers—it’s the same structure.
 Working artistically does not mean just refining technique or visual beauty.
-It means embedding your lifestyle into the object.
+It means embedding your lifestyle, ideal world into the object.

 Why Do People Like Objects That Feel Like a Lifestyle?